PedroMathieu/ES-LETI-1Sem-2022-Grupo-11/README.md

 ### Server-side

-Using the Java baseline, it builds a local server, opening up an appropriate port, to view the page that will server as the User-Interface for all calendar management.
+Using the Java baseline, it builds a local server, opening up an appropriate port, to view the page that will serve as the User-Interface for all calendar management.

 When a new web calendar insertion occurs, the server parses the information obtained from it into a .json file, both for ease of use in JavaScript, and for a more visually distinguishable way of analyzing the information of a given calendar when debugging.